dagbjorn/microcoffeeonkube/README.md

 The batch file creates the replication controller and service of each of the four microservices.
 (Run `undeploy-k8s-all.bat`to undeploy.)

-Each project contains its own `microcoffee-pod.yml` which will create a pod containing all downstream containers in addition to itself.
+In addition, each project contains its own `microcoffee-pod.yml` which will create a pod containing all downstream containers in addition to itself.
+Run the project-local `deploy-k8s.bat` file to deploy this pod-only version of the application to Kubernetes.

 For testing individual projects outside Kubernetes, run: